ytyeoh/toyota/content/blog/cross hybrid.en.md

 [connectivit]
    [[connectivit.link]]
-     title= "Apple CarPlay® and Android Auto™-ready Connectivity*" description= "9" touch screen display with real-time navigation and music options.
-Selectable via built-in controls or your smartphone."
-<br>*Android Auto™ will be available when the service is officially launched in Malaysia.
-Functions may vary depending on smartphone model.
+     title= "Apple CarPlay® and Android Auto™-ready Connectivity*" description= "9' touch screen display with real-time navigation and music options.
+Selectable via built-in controls or your smartphone.<br>*Android Auto™ will be available when the service is officially launched in Malaysia.
+Functions may vary depending on smartphone model." img= "corollacrosshybridelectric-34" [[connectivit.link]]
-     img= "corollacrosshybridelectric-34"
-   [[connectivit.link]]
      title= "Wireless Charger (Optional)"
-     description= "Offers convenient charging for Qi* standard-compliant devices without the use of a cable."
-<br>*International standard for wireless charging developed by Wireless Power Consortium.
+     description= "Offers convenient charging for Qi* standard-compliant devices without the use of a cable.<br>*International standard for wireless charging developed by Wireless Power Consortium." img= "corollacrosshybridelectric-35" [[connectivit.link]]
-     img= "corollacrosshybridelectric-35"
-   [[connectivit.link]]
      title= "Vehicle Telematics System (VTS)"